-I was invited over to Colombia recently (the 29th country I’ve now spoken in) to speak at a large Sales event, based in Medellin and Bogota.
+I was invited over to Colombia to speak at a large Sales event as the headline Sales Motivational speaker – at events in Medellin and Bogota.
 It was the largest gathering of salespeople in the region and I was looking forward to sharing my ‘Stand Out Selling – The New Rules For Salespeople’ speech!

 Travelling with a speaker friend of mine, Gilan, the reaction to our speeches was fantastic.
 A big thank you goes to our two interpreters (Constanza and Jennifer), without whom 75% of the audience wouldn’t have been able to understand us!

 It’s always interesting as a speaker, when you know most of the audience is relying on simultaneous interpretation via headsets, making sure your pace is good and you are understood by the English speakers in the audience, and also making sure you’re not speaking too fast for the interpreters to keep up!

 Anyway, here are 3 quick lessons from my trip to Colombia……..

 Having spent most of my prior successful sales career in Print sales, I’m a big fan of ‘final’ checks of any document.
 Back in the day this meant proof-reading a client’s brochure word for word with a colleague – as the client would usually blame us for any mistakes, even after they had signed off their proof approval!

 These days it’s doing your ‘final’ check on any proposal or tender documents you’re sending out.
 Checking again that email you’re about to send.
 Checking that attachment for spelling mistakes etc.